Mitesh-1710/springboot-assignment/README.md

 # Springboot Assignments

-> This repository contains all springboot asignments in their respective branch.
+> This repository contains all springboot asignments in their respective project controller.